-(Orientation completed previously - worth 1 training hour)
+(Orientation completed previously in individual departments - worth 2 training hours)

 ATTENTION TUTORS: Please regularly check your @mail.weber.edu address

 for course/department related notifications and assessments.

 Wednesdays: 12:30 pm (SC 261), 1:30 pm (SC 261)

 Fridays: 2:00 pm (SC 261)